 This is not the only document you will need to understand how to participate in this activity.
-The following documents referred to in this document will be important throughout your involvement in the VEU program in addition to the regulatory documents listed in the previous section.
-You should access these documents and keep them handy, especially if you are new to the VEU program.
-These are available at www.esc.vic.gov.au/veu
+The following documents will be important throughout your involvement in the VEU program in addition to the legal documents listed in the previous section.